Amana Colonies: Dining

 There was no cooking in the homes of Amana citizens; instead, citizens originally ate together in groups of thirty to forty-five.
 Communal kitchens, each with its own garden, hosted meals.
-Men would sit at one table while women and small children would sit at another.
+Men sat at one table while women and small children sat at another.
 Prayers were said in German before and after meals.
 Meals were not considered social affairs so conversation was discouraged.

-There were as many as fifty-five communal kitchens: sixteen in Amana, ten in Middle Amana, nine in Homestead, six in South and West Amana, and four in East and High Amana.
+The community had fifty-five communal kitchens: sixteen in Amana, ten in Middle Amana, nine in Homestead, six in South and West Amana, and four in East and High Amana.
 The kitchen boss (Küchebaas) was tasked with kitchen operations: cooking, serving, preserving, and chicken husbandry.
 Kitchen personnel were appointed by the Bruderrat.
 Communal kitchens were usually large, two-story structures with an attached residence for the Küchebaas.
 Kitchens typically had a large brick hearth stove, a wood- or coal-burning oven, and a 6 ft sink.
 Though kitchens originally had to bring water from the nearest well, they were the first buildings to be connected to the colony waterworks.
 Kitchens were named after the Küchebaas.
 The communal kitchen concept eroded some time around 1900, as married residents began to eat in their own homes.
 Food was still cooked in the communal kitchens, but housewives would take the food home.
 Kitchen staff and single residents still ate in the communal kitchens.

 Each kitchen operated individually and had different practices.
 However, menus were largely standardized across the colonies to prevent any residents from receiving more than their fair share.
-Saturday night would offer pork sausages or pork rinds, boiled potatoes, cottage cheese with chives, bread with cream cheese, and streusel.
+On Saturday nights, pork sausages or pork rinds, boiled potatoes, cottage cheese with chives, bread with cream cheese, and streusel were served.
 The noon meal on Sunday was rice soup, fried potatoes, creamed spinach, boiled beef, streusel, and tea or coffee.
 Menus changed with the seasons; for example, more beef and pork was served in the autumn and winter because it was easier to keep fresh meat.